RITHESH89/Walking-Running-Classification/README.md

-# Walking vs Running Classification using Machine learning model
+# Walking vs Running Classification using Machine learning models

 ##  Project Overview
 This project focuses on classifying **human activities** — **Walking** and **Running** — using **machine learning techniques**.